ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 - during `ideal_prepare(..., FPROPS_REF_REF0)`, FPROPS converts to SI mass basis and sets the ideal reference constants so that ideal `h` and `g` at `(T_ref, p_ref)` match those targets (equivalently it uses `s_f = (h_f-g_f)/T_ref`).

 So the temperature dependence comes from the ideal `cp0` model, while the absolute level comes from the `ref0` formation reference.
-If a species has missing `ref0` formation terms, `eqm_mu0_ideal_source` falls back to other ideal-source paths, but those may not be formation-consistent across species.
+If a species has missing `ref0` formation terms, the internal ideal-source helper falls back to other ideal-source paths, but those may not be formation-consistent across species.

 ### 3. KKT conditions (equilibrium conditions)